Dolly Madison: Marketing

 The wrappers were later redesigned and featured Snoopy on all the flavors.
 Charlie Brown was also on Zingers packages wearing a baseball cap.
-Snoopy was also on Gems donut packages as well.
+Snoopy and Linus were also on Gems donut packages as well.

 During the period when the packages featured Peanuts characters, the advertising agency for Dolly Madison products was Dancer Fitzgerald Sample's San Francisco branch—primarily due to its proximity to Schulz (based in nearby Santa Rosa).